Kurento/kurento/kurento-control-server/package/README.md

 ======================

-The Kurento Control Server (KCS) is a Kurento Server component depicted to allow clients to connect to Kurento Media Server (KMS) through web sockets.
+The Kurento Control Server (KCS) is a Kurento Server component depicted to allow clients to connect to a distributed Kurento Media Server (KMS) through RabbitMQ message broker.
-Kurento Media Server supports two transport technologies: Thrift or RabbitMQ.
-This component made necessary conversions between websockets and Thrift or RabbitMQ.

 Installation instructions
 -------------------------